UCLA-VAST/recut/README.md

 distribution, MacOS and Windows (via WSL).

 # Scientific Motivation
 The execution pattern and partitioning strategy resembles this [paper]( https://arxiv.org/abs/1811.00009), however we build on top of the [VDB library](https://github.com/AcademySoftwareFoundation/openvdb) for performance in sparse large-scale settings.
+The skeletonization/pruning algorithm draws in the BigNeuron Advantra reconstruction method, outlined [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6594993/).

 # Cite
 If you find this software helpful please consider citing the [preprint](https://www.biorxiv.org/content/10.1101/2021.12.07.471686v2.full).